 - Violent activity – Incredibly uncommon, but like anywhere it can happen.

-- Natural Disaster – Hurricanes are the most common, and they generally happen between July and November.
+- Natural Disasters – Hurricanes are the most common, and they generally happen between July and November.
 Earthquakes also aren’t uncommon, but the country is well equipped to manage them.

 - Disease – There have been past Zika Virus transmissions, but there is currently no evidence of an ongoing outbreak.
 Take the necessary precautions just to be safe.